Skip to content

 Before spending money on solutions, it helps to understand where the energy goes.
 Hotel consumption follows a remarkably consistent pattern across property sizes:

-HVAC (40-50% of total energy use).
-Heating, ventilation, and air conditioning dominate hotel utility bills.
+HVAC and climate control.
+Heating, ventilation, and air conditioning often dominate hotel utility bills, especially in climates with heavy heating or cooling loads.
 Guest rooms, lobbies, restaurants, and back-of-house areas all require climate control, often running around the clock regardless of occupancy.

 Lighting (15-25%).
-From guest rooms and hallways to exterior signage and parking areas, lighting runs throughout the property.
+From guest rooms and hallways to exterior signage and parking areas, lighting runs throughout the property, where ENERGY STAR recommends scheduled lighting, dimming, and occupancy-sensor controls for lodging spaces.
 Older buildings with incandescent or fluorescent fixtures consume dramatically more than modern LED alternatives.

 Hot water (10-15%).
-Guest showers, kitchen operations, laundry, and cleaning all require heated water.
+Guest showers, kitchen operations, laundry, and cleaning all require heated water, a category ENERGY STAR lodging guidance treats as a material hotel efficiency opportunity.
 Centralized boiler systems often maintain temperature 24/7, even during periods of minimal demand.

 Laundry and kitchen (10-15%).
-Commercial washers, dryers, dishwashers, and cooking equipment draw significant power.
+Commercial washers, dryers, dishwashers, and cooking equipment draw significant power within the commercial buildings energy mix.
 These tend to operate on fixed schedules that don’t always align with actual demand.

 Other (5-10%).
-Elevators, pools, electronic equipment, and miscellaneous systems account for the remainder.
+Elevators, pools, electronic equipment, and miscellaneous systems account for the remainder of the commercial buildings energy mix.

-The pattern reveals an important insight: HVAC and lighting alone represent 55-75% of total consumption.
+The pattern reveals an important insight: HVAC and lighting alone represent 55-75% of total consumption in the commercial buildings energy mix.
 Any energy strategy that doesn’t address these two categories is nibbling at the margins.

 Smart Thermostats and Occupancy Sensors: The Quick Win